VJ-P/Image-Repo/README.md

 By: Vijay Patel

+## How to Use

+The app is currently hosted on Heroku at https://nameless-mountain-33431.herokuapp.com/

+### Adding an Image(s)

+1. Click on "New" in the navbar
+2. Click "Browse..." and select images.
+Currently only file types of .jpg, .jpeg, .png, and .gif are allowed.
+3. Add a title and description.
+(These are required fields).
+If multiple images were selected, they will have the same Title and Description.
+4. Click "Add Image" and the image will now be shown in the home page.

+### Viewing an Image

+1. Click an Image and a modal will appear containing the Title, Description, a link to the Image Source for Saving, and a Delete button.

+### Deleting an Image

+1. Click on an image.
+2. Press the delete button in the modal.

 ## How to run locally:

 This application is built using Node.js runtime environment, Express.js web application framework, and the frontend is rendered using Embedded JavaScript (EJS) templates.